 The app costs $4, has consistently good ratings in the App Store, and is one of the most popular sleep-tracking apps to download.
 However, to provide meaningful metrics, you’ll have to wear your Apple Watch and find another time to charge it — so, if you have a Series 3 Watch or later, you may as well use the built-in sleep-tracking feature.

-Some features require an in-app purchase to unlock, but many of the features are free, and there is a smart alarm clock, too, ready to wake you up at exactly the right time for your body.
+Some features require an in-app purchase to unlock, and a subscription starts from $7 per month — but many of the features are free, and there is a smart alarm clock, too, ready to wake you up at exactly the right time for your body.
 Just remember not to charge your phone while it’s in bed with you.

 Promoted as a smart alarm clock, Sleepzy also tracks sleep if you wear the Apple Watch.
 It sets goals to meet with sleeping time, will monitor sleep patterns, and provides white noise and sounds to help you fall asleep.
 There is a subscription package that starts at $7 per month, and it’s needed to remove ads and to introduce features like data monitoring over time.
 Using the iPhone works like other sleep apps and records sounds, measures sleep quality, and provides feedback on how to sleep better.